 You can ask for a settlement figure at any point during the lifetime of the loan.
 It will have an expiration date (usually 10 days after issue), so if you fail to pay the sum requested in that time, you’ll need to request a revised settlement figure that reflects the current car valuation.

-Only once you have paid the settlement figure will you actually own the car, and thus be allowed to sell it.
+Only once you have paid the settlement figure you actually own the car, and thus will be allowed to sell it.

 What If I Can’t Afford the Settlement Figure?